Diseases & Conditions

 Nonsurgical treatment options focus on restoring function and relieving pain.
 Although nonsurgical methods do not improve the narrowing of the spinal canal, many people report that these treatments do help relieve symptoms.

-Physical therapy.
-Stretching exercises, massage, and lumbar and abdominal strengthening often help manage symptoms.
+- Physical therapy.
+Stretching exercises, massage, and lumbar and back/abdominal core strengthening often help manage symptoms.

-Steroid injections, also known as epidural steroid injections.
+- Steroid injections, also known as epidural steroid injections.
 Cortisone is a powerful anti-inflammatory drug.
 Cortisone injections around the nerves or in the "epidural space" can decrease swelling, as well as pain.
 They also reduce numbness, but not weakness, in the legs.
 Patients should receive no more than three injections per year.
+Learn more: Spinal Injections

 Surgical Treatment